 If you’re employed already, always allow for adequate notice to your current employer (at least two weeks).
 This reflects professionalism and respect on your part.
 If you are willing to leave your current employer without adequate notice, your potential employer may be concerned that you would do the same thing to them.

-Before naming an individual as a reference, it makes good sense to discuss it with them first to make sure they are comfortable providing a reference.
+Before naming an individual as a reference, it’s critical to discuss it with them first to make sure they are comfortable providing a reference.

 It also guarantees they will be more prepared if an employer calls to ask about your work ethic, skills, and what you have accomplished.

 Let your resume elaborate on any details you couldn’t cover in the application.

 Don’t Forget to Proofread!

 Completing job applications will require you to re-read and proofread all answers before submitting it as you don’t want to submit a document that is full of spelling errors or grammar mistakes.
-You also don’t want to submit an application that is hard to understand or follow.
+Don’t submit an application that is hard to understand or follow.
 Proofreading an application form can help eliminate these problems.